-To tackle air pollution, Transport for London (TfL) is expanding the central London ultra low emission zone (ULEZ) from 25 October 2021.
+From 25 October 2021 Transport for London (TfL) has expanded the central London ultra low emission zone (ULEZ).

-The new zone will form a single larger zone bounded by the North Circular Road (A406) and South Circular Road (A205).
-The North and South Circular Roads themselves are not included in the zone.
-The new zone also contains the entire borough of Hackney.
+The zone forms a single larger zone bounded by the North Circular Road (A406) and South Circular Road (A205).
+The North and South Circular Roads themselves aren’t included in the zone.
+The zone also contains the entire borough of Hackney.

-The ULEZ will continue to operate 24 hours a day, 7 days a week, including weekends (except Christmas day), with a £12.50 daily charge for vehicles that don’t meet the required emissions standards.
+The ULEZ operates 24 hours a day, 7 days a week, including weekends (except Christmas day), with a £12.50 daily charge for vehicles that don’t meet the required emissions standards.